ClickHouse/ClickHouse/docs/en/sql-reference/functions/hash-functions.md

 ## ngramSimHashUTF8 {#ngramsimhashutf8}

 Returns the n-gram simhash of a string in UTF8.
+Is case sensitive.

 Can be used for detection of semi-duplicate strings with [bitHammingDistance](../../sql-reference/functions/bit-functions.md#bithammingdistance).
 The smaller is the [Hamming Distance](https://en.wikipedia.org/wiki/Hamming_distance) of the calculated simhashes of two values, the more likely these values are the same.